senocular/swiftui-react/README.md

 ![SwiftUI Example](https://developer.apple.com/xcode/swiftui/images/hero-lockup-medium.png)

-The example was simple yet demonstrated a number of different characteristics of the SwuitUI that would have made a (React-backed) JavaScript implementation interesting to attempt.
+This example was simple yet demonstrated a number of different characteristics of the SwiftUI that would have made a (React-backed) JavaScript implementation interesting to attempt.
+The SwiftUI version of this example (called "namerizer") is available in the [Examples](src/examples).

 ### Should I use this?